kellyjonbrazil/jc/README.md

 ```

 The `jc` parsers can also be used as python modules.
 In this case the output
-will be a python dictionary, or list of dictionaries, instead of JSON:
+will be a python dictionary, or list of dictionaries, or even a [lazy
+iterable of dicionaries](#Streaming Parsers) instead of JSON:
 ```python
 >>> import subprocess
 >>> import jc